m2c2-project/qualtrics-qsf-generator/UPDATES.md

 Using ```git clone https://github.com/m2c2-project/qualtrics-qsf-generator.git``` or Download ZIP - be sure to pull your desired branch!

+Please be sure to update the QSF generator version so that we can easily track which version of the generator was used inside the data.

 ---

 ## 🌍 Adding/Updating Languages